MelissaGoon/Flashcard-App/README.md

   I find flash cards the best way to memorise terminology.
 Being able to test my recall with questions helps a lot with remembering everything.

+### User Stories
+- As a user I want to be able to add a flashcard to a flashcard set.
+- As a user I want to be able to see all the flashcards in a set and their associated number.
+- As a user I want to be able to start a new game with 10 MCQ from a set.
+- As a user I want to be able to see if I got a question right or wrong after answering it.
+- As a user I want to be able to see a final score after the game has ended.
+- As a user I want to be able to remove a flashcard from a flashcard set.